Who We Are

 Reset Dialogues on Civilizations Board of Governors

-Giuliano Amato, Giancarlo Bosetti(Director), Nina zu Fürstenberg (President), Francesco Micheli (vice-president), Attorney Piergaetano Marchetti, Georg Heinrich Thyssen-Bornemisza (Honorary President).
+Giuliano Amato, Giancarlo Bosetti(Director), Nina zu Fürstenberg (Chair), Francesco Micheli, Attorney Piergaetano Marchetti, Georg Heinrich Thyssen-Bornemisza (Honorary President).

 Nasr Abu Zayd (1943-2010) served as Professor of Literature and Linguistics at Leiden University and held the Ibn Rushd Chair of Islam and Humanism at the University of Humanistic, Utrecht.
 He is an internationally recognized expert on modern Islamic thought, critically approaching classical and contemporary Islamic discourses.
 Nasr Abu Zayd got political asylum in the Netherlands in 1995, after several years of severe religious prosecution and finally a formal court decision that led to his apostasy in Egypt.
 He is the author of Reformation of Islamic Thought: A Critical Historical Analysis and Rethinking the Qur'an: Towards a Humanistic Hermeneutics.

 Giuliano Amato served as Secretary of the Treasury in Italy and was the Italian Prime Minister in 1992-‘93 and in 2000-‘01.
 He was the vice-chairman of the Convention for the European Constitution.
-Currently he chairs the Istituto della Enciclopedia Italiana Treccani and the Center for American Studies in Rome.
+He has chaired the Istituto della Enciclopedia Italiana Treccani and the Center for American Studies in Rome and he currently serves as e Judge of the Italian Constitutional Court.
 He has written books and articles on the economy and public institutions, European antitrust, personal liberties, comparative government, European integration and humanities.
+He has served as the President of Reset-DoCs scientific committee from 2003 to 2013.

 Katajun Amirpur is Professor for Islamic Studies at Hamburg University with special focus on Iran and integration of Muslims in Europe.
 In 2010 she has been teaching at the University of Zurich.
 Furthermore she is one of the editors of Blätter für deutsche und internationale Politik and writes inter alia for Süddeutsche Zeitung, taz and Die Zeit.
 Her books are on contemporary Islamic and Iranian thinkers: Schirin Ebadi (Gott ist mit den Furchtlosen.
 Schirin Ebadi und der Kampf um die Zukunft Irans, 2003) and Abdolkarim Sorush (Die Entpolitisierung des Islam.
 Abdolkarim Sorushs Denken und Wirkung in der Islamischen Republik Iran, 2003).